Trent Morse: Policy advisor and White House liaison (2017–2020)

 By August 2017, Morse had worked at the Florida Department of Transportation, a transportation and infrastructure holding company, and the Florida Governor's Office.
 That month, Morse began working at the United States Department of Transportation as a special assistant.
-In July 2018, Morse succeeded Tim Clark as the United States Department of Health and Human Service's liaison to the Trump administration after serving as a senior policy advisor to Pam Patenaude, the deputy secretary of housing and urban development.
-At the Department of Health and Human Service, Morse was central in secretary of health and human service Alex Azar's efforts to assume greater control over the department.
+In July 2018, Morse succeeded Tim Clark as the United States Department of Health and Human Services's liaison to the Trump administration after serving as a senior policy advisor to Pam Patenaude, the deputy secretary of housing and urban development.
+At the Department of Health and Human Services, Morse was central in secretary of health and human services Alex Azar's efforts to assume greater control over the department.

 Lobbying and political work (2020–2025)

 In March 2020, Morse was hired by Ballard Partners; an ethics pledge initially prevented Morse from lobbying the Trump administration until it elapsed.
-He was the host committee president for the 2020 Republican National Convention, after Jacksonville, Florida, was awarded the convention.
+He was president of the Host Committee for the 2020 Republican National Convention, after Jacksonville, Florida, was awarded the convention.
 In August 2022, Morse was appointed as the campaign manager for Tudor Dixon's campaign in that year's gubernatorial election.
-In January 2023, he became a senior vice president of Mercury Public Affairs.
+In January 2023, he became a senior vice president of Mercury Public Affairs, a bipartisan political strategy and consulting firm.
 Morse led outreach at the 2024 Republican National Convention and was involved in the second presidential transition of Donald Trump.

 Deputy director of the White House Presidential Personnel Office (January–September 2025)

 On January 20, 2025, Morse was appointed as the deputy director of the White House Presidential Personnel Office.
 As deputy director, he requested resignation letters from three members of the Privacy and Civil Liberties Oversight Board appointed by Democrats, notified twelve inspectors general that they had been fired, and informed members of the Merit Systems Protection Board that they had been fired.
 His firing of the United States Institute of Peace's board members began a federal takeover effort.

 Morse sent letters of dismissal to Nuclear Regulatory Commission chairman Christopher T. Hanson, librarian of Congress Carla Hayden, three of the Democratic-appointed members of the Corporation for Public Broadcasting's board, and two of the Democratic-appointed commissioners on the Federal Trade Commission.
 He sent emails to the three presidential appointees on the National Capital Planning Commission, firing them amid a conflict between president Donald Trump and Federal Reserve chairman Jerome Powell over expansions to the Eccles Building.
 The firings served as the basis for the commission's review of the expansions, giving Trump the pretext to fire Powell.

-In August, Politico reported that Morse was resigning to found his own lobbying firm, Morse Strategies, and to serve as a senior strategic advisor to Brownstein Hyatt Farber Schreck.
+In August 2025, Politico reported that Morse was resigning to found his own lobbying firm, Morse Strategies, and to serve as a senior strategic advisor to Brownstein Hyatt Farber Schreck.
+He was hired by Taylor Farms in 2026.